 First released: March 2016

-The Alta tracker has a slim stylish design, a major step up in the looks department from the retro look of its 2015 line of fitness trackers.
+The Alta tracker has a slim stylish design, a major step up in the looks department from the retro feel of its 2015 lineup.
 The device features a discreet, slightly curved, touch-screen, OLED display.
 In terms of size, the bands are much smaller compared to the Fitbit Charge or Charge HR.
-The Alta will automatically turn on or off based on your wrist movements or by tapping on the display.

-Retailing for $130, this is one of the cheapest trackers sold by Fitbit.
-The company has not included a heart rate sensor, which has allowed it to lower the price as compared to its other wearables.
+In terms of price, this is one of the cheapest trackers sold by Fitbit.
+The company has not included a heart rate sensor, which has allowed it to offer it at a discount compared to its other wearables.
 It also does not contain a GPS or an altimetre for counting floors climbed.

 First released: September 2016